This post was last updated on October 11th, 2022 at 07:06 pm

-If you have a large yard area in which to locate your storage shed, then budget aside, you will have a lot of choice over the size of structure you build.
+If you have a large yard area to locate your storage shed, then budget aside, you will have a lot of choice over the size of the structure you build.

-If you have a limited amount of space in which to locate your shed, the design of the building can take on added relevance depending on the uses you plan for the space.
+If you have a limited amount of space in which to locate your shed, the design of the building can take on added relevance depending on how you wish to use it.

-A traditional backyard barn design, even on a small footprint, can provide a lot more overhead storage space in the roof void.
-This may not be suitable for some heavy items, but with careful planning a lot more can be stored this way.
+For example, a traditional backyard barn design with a small footprint can provide a lot more overhead storage space in the roof void.
+It may not be suitable for some heavy items, but you can store a lot more this way with careful planning.

-Some other basic design features should be considered.
+Some other basic design features for you to consider:

-- Do you want windows, if so how many and should they be opening or fixed?
+- Do you want windows?
+If so, how many, and should they be hinged or fixed?

 - Do you want a skylight?
 And what about doors?
-Would you prefer a single or double opening?
+Would you prefer single or double opening doors?

-- Do you plan to use your shed as an office, an artist’s studio or craft area?
-If so you will probably appreciate being able to install some insulation to make it more comfortable year round.
-You will also need to run a power source in for lighting.
+- Do you plan to use your shed as an office, an artist’s studio, or a craft area?
+If so, you will probably appreciate installing some insulation to make it more comfortable year-round.
+You will also need to run a power source for lighting.

-The main materials used in shed construction are wood, plastic (sometimes called vinyl or resin sheds) and metal.
-Each has its own advantages and disadvantages.
+The common materials used in shed construction are wood, plastic (sometimes called vinyl or resin sheds), and metal.
+Each has its advantages and disadvantages.

 Wooden Backyard Sheds

-You can paint or stain it so that it matches the style of your own home and the personality of the garden it sits in.
-It is generally easier to work with than metal or plastic types, and most people have the basic tools needed for working with wood.
+You can paint or stain a wooden shed and match it to your yard's personality.
+Wood is generally easier to work with than metal or plastic types, and most people have the tools needed for working with wood.

-It can be a heavy material to work with, especially if you buy a prefabricated shed – four walls, roof section/s and base.
-You would generally need at least two people to assemble it properly.
-And it’s probably going to take longer to assemble overall.
+It can be a heavy material to work with, especially if you buy a prefabricated shed – four walls, roof section/s, and base.
+You would generally need at least two people to assemble it correctly.
+And it will probably take longer to assemble overall.

-Wooden storage buildings are also a lot easier to fit out as screws and nails can be put in almost anywhere.
-And if any custom designing is needed, wood is so much easier to do this with than plastic or metal.
+Wooden storage buildings are also easier to fit out as you can insert screws and nails almost anywhere.
+If any custom design is needed, wood is much more natural to work with than plastic or metal.

-Advances in plastics technologies have created material that doesn’t get damaged by sunlight or heat, and does not give off toxic vapor, as could happen in the past.
+Advances in plastics technologies have created materials that don’t get damaged by sunlight or heat and do not give off toxic vapor, as could happen in the past.

-Weather damage is much reduced as parts do not rust or rot, as can be the case with wood or metal buildings, and they are extremely waterproof due to the snug fitting of components.
+Weather damage is minimal as parts do not rust or rot, as can be the case with wood or metal buildings, and they are incredibly waterproof due to the snug-fitting of components.

-Their light weight makes them easy to assemble.
-The only downside to this is that in areas of high winds some models may require more adequate anchoring to the ground.
-Some sheds are supplied with anchoring kits but not all.
+They are lightweight, which makes them easy to assemble.
+The only downside to this is that some models may require more adequate anchoring to the ground in areas of high winds.
+Some sheds are supplied with anchoring kits, but not all.
 Bigger sheds will have an integral floor.

-Some sheds are expandable by adding shell modules, and a variety of storage accessories are available - corner units, shelving hook racks and so on.
-Having said that, plastic sheds are not as customizable as wooden sheds, due to their method of construction.
+Some sheds are expandable by adding shell modules, and a variety of storage accessories are available - corner units, shelving, hook racks, and so on.
+But, plastic sheds are not as customizable as wooden ones, due to their construction method.

-Smaller plastic sheds are often used indoors – in garages, utility areas and on a patio as they have a pleasing appearance and clean easily.
+Smaller plastic sheds are often used indoors – in garages, utility areas, and on a patio as they have a pleasing appearance and can easily be kept clean.

 Metal garden sheds are a robust alternative to wood and plastic.
-They are good value for money, durable and don't require a great deal of maintenance, which is mainly dealing with corrosion.
+They are good value for money, durable, and don't require much maintenance, which mainly involves dealing with corrosion.

 They handle temperature extremes well and don’t warp.
-Roof strength is an important factor though, and needs to be considered if you live in an area of heavy snowfall.
+Roof strength is an essential factor, though, and you will need to consider this if you live in an area of heavy snowfall.

-Cosmetically, they are better looking than they have been in the past as the panels are galvanized or vinyl coated which also makes them last longer.
-They are cheap which makes them a popular buy - you get more shed for your money - but they do have some disadvantages.
+Cosmetically, they are better looking than in the past, and the galvanized or vinyl coated panels last longer.
+They are cheap, which makes them a popular buy - you get more shed for your money, but they have some disadvantages.

-They can be more complicated to assemble depending on size, and can take two or more people to put them together.
-Also, metal is not an easy material to work with if you need to modify the shed in any way.
+Depending on size, they can be more complicated to assemble and can take two or more people to put them together.
+Also, metal is not a natural material to work with for many people if you need to modify the shed in any way.

-To appraise the quality of these sheds you should consider the metal thickness together with its corrosion resistance guarantee.
+To appraise the quality of these sheds, you should consider the metal thickness and their corrosion resistance guarantee.

 Common Factors When Buying a Shed

-Your shed will require a base to rest on.
-This could be made of wood or concrete.
+Your shed will require a base on which to be assembled.
+You could make it of wood or concrete.
 Go by the recommendation of the shed manufacturer.
-Not all sheds are supplied with a floor so you may have to prepare this yourself as well.

-Whatever material the shed is made of, check its thickness and durability and manufacturer's warranty.
+Whatever shed material you choose, check its thickness, durability, and manufacturer's warranty.

 Wood is the material used here.
-Ideally you would have an good understanding of woodworking and have a range of suitable shed building tools to complete the project.
+Ideally, you would have a good understanding of woodworking and have a range of suitable shed-building tools to complete the project.

 This option gives you the most choice over how your shed will look, but it will take the most time as you have to do everything yourself.
-You may still require an extra pair of hands to help with some parts of the construction.
+You may still require an extra pair of hands to help with some construction parts.

-- Buy a shed kit.
-This is a simplified version of above.
-In addition to a plan, materials and cutting lists and building instructions, you get a supply of custom made connectors.
+A shed framing kit is a simplified version of the above.
+In addition to a plan, materials, cutting lists, and building instructions, you get a supply of custom-made connectors.
 This last item is what makes the building easier - you don’t have to cut lumber to many different angles.

-All wood can be straight cut and the wood connectors provide a quick and easy way to erect the shell of your shed.
-You don’t need to be an experienced woodworker, but you will need some help with putting it all together to avoid parts twisting out of shape.
+You need to straight cut the wood - no expensive tools needed for this.
+Then you use the special connectors to provide a quick and easy way to erect the shed's shell.
+You don’t need to be an experienced woodworker, but you will need some help putting it all together to avoid parts twisting out of shape.

-- Prefabricated Shed Kits.
-This option gives you the widest choice of materials - wood, plastic or metal sheds.
-All parts and materials are supplied either pre-cut or assembled and just need bolting, screwing and/or clipping together.
+This option gives you the widest choice of wood, plastic, or metal materials.
+All parts and materials are supplied either pre-cut or assembled and need bolting, screwing, and or clipping together.

-By far the majority of sheds are bought this way.
+By far, the majority of sheds are bought this way.
 Specialized tools are often not needed, and a basic understanding of DIY is all that is required.
-You will need to have help in assembling the parts but they can generally be put together in a few hours.
+You will need to have help assembling the parts, but they can generally be put together in a few hours.

-Your choice of shed will ultimately be based on your needs, wants and budget.
-Where you live may affect your choice as well, in respect of any relevant local building codes or restrictions.
+Your choice of a shed will ultimately be based on your needs, wants, and budget.
+Your decision might also depend on where you live due to any relevant local building codes or restrictions.

 Consider everything your shed could be used for before you make a purchase.
-Plan it well and you will get the best use out of it.
+Plan it well, and get the best use out of it.